 Floating shelves are streamlined, stylish, and almost seem like a bit of magic.
 There they are, holding your books and picture frames with some invisible support system you can't quite figure out.
 So how do floating shelves work?
 How do you attach floating shelves, and how much weight can a floating shelf hold, really?

 Floating shelves give that minimal look with the help of internal brackets.
 These brackets usually include at least two rods that support the shelves from the inside.
 The shelf casing has holes that allow the brackets to slide into place.
 Then the shelf is secured to the wall by tightening screws located underneath the shelf.
+Not so magical now, huh?
+They still look great, though!

 To attach your floating shelves, you'll need a ladder, wall anchors, and all the typical tools for hanging something on the wall.
 This includes a screwdriver, drill, level, pencil, tape measure, and stud finder.